pgRouting/workshop/docs/chapters/shortest_path.rst

 * Pedestrian A: "I am in vertex 6549 and I am meeting my friends at vertex 13224 or at vertex 6963."
 * Pedestrian B: "I am in vertex 1548 and I am meeting my friends at vertex 13224 or at vertex 6963."
 * Pedestrian C: "I am in vertex 9224 and I am meeting my friends at vertex 13224 or at vertex 6963."
-* all: "we only want to know the Cost in hours"
+* all: "we only want to know the Cost in minutes"

 .. rubric:: Problem description

 * The pedestrians are located at vertices 6549, 1458, 9224
-* The pedestrians want to go to this destinations: 13224.
-6963
+* The pedestrians want to go to this destinations: 13224, 6963
-* The pedestrians are located at vertex 30, 34, and 62
-* The pedestrians want to go to this destinations: 60, 49
-* The cost to be in hours.
+* The cost to be in minutes.
-* Use as walking speed: s = 5 km /hr
+* Use as walking speed: s = 1.3 m/s
 * t = d/s
-* 1 km = 0.001 m
+* 1 minute = 60 seconds

 .. rubric:: Query